ArPIHomeSecurity/arpi_documentation/docs/developers/installation.md

         ssh-keygen -t rsa -b 4096 -f ./arpi

-4. Install the ArPI components with the management project from your development host (not the raspi).
+4. Install the ArPI components with the management project from your development host (not the Raspberry PI).
 Before this step you will need to [build the web application for production mode](#building-for-production)!

         # activate the python virtual environment
         pipenv shell